What motivated you to pursue a PhD?

 Continue my research, teach and always make anthropology/archaeology relevant to real-world concerns.

-Hans, do you any additional thoughts, comments, or recommendations for future graduate students interested in pursuing a MA/PhD in anthropology at UB?
+Hans, do you have any additional thoughts, comments, or recommendations for future graduate students interested in pursuing a MA/PhD in anthropology at UB?

 UB is a great place to pursue a PhD.
 Faculty and staff in the Department of Anthropology are internationally recognized as leaders and experts in the field.
 Advisors play an active role in encouraging and supporting their graduate students and frequently help facilitate career advancement after graduation.